 Safety Online

 At Southroyd we want to encourage children to learn how to use the world wide web successfully and safely.
 Internet safety is vital and we work as a school to regularly update our Safe Internet Use policy and ensure that we are well aware of online safety and how to get the most out of the internet.
-At school celebrated International Safer Internet Day, on February 7th 2023, alongside regular curriculum based lessons on online safety.
+At school we celebrated International Safer Internet Day, on February 6th 2024, alongside regular curriculum based lessons on online safety.

 We regularly review our "Acceptable Internet Use" for Southroyd children and also talked about our netiquette (how we should behave online) At the same time we want children to discuss how we can make the "internet better for us" and not a means of taking over too much of our lives.
 In 2023 the guidance promoted the 4Cs (Content, Contact, Conduct, Commerce) as a means of focusing our thoughts on online risks.
 We have re-written our school curriculum to match this new guidance from Keeping Children Safe in Education (KCSiE)

-The data reflected pockets of children using tik-tok, even as young as in Y2/3, but with Y5 having a particular trend for using Snapchat, whereas Y6 were more likely to communicate using WhatsApp.
+The data reflected pockets of children using tik-tok, even as young as in Y2/3, but older children were starting to use Instagram and WhatsApp for communications.

 Survey results showed that over half of all children across year groups Y2 to Y6 were communicating through gaming platforms.